 What is a Children Green Card?

-As mentioned, this visa is issued to children under the age of 21 and unmarried of the US citizens.
+It is like IR1 or IR5 visas with a little difference.
+This visa is issued to children under the age of 21 and unmarried US citizens.
 Children under the Child Status Protection Act can also use this visa, provided they are under 21 years old.
 Children who receive this visa can live in the United States and continue their education.
 These people will also be eligible for a Green Card after a while.
 Unlike employment-based visas and Family Preference Immigrant visas, Immediate Relative Immigrant visas do not have an annual cap.
 Therefore, all people who are eligible to receive an IR2 visa can obtain their visas.

-What are the requirements for an ER2 visa?
+What are the requirements for an IR2 visa?

 Unlike other visas, the requirements for this visa are not very complicated.
 Eligible children must: